SPECIAL ACHIEVEMENTS OF MY GRADUATE AND UNDERGRADUATE STUDENTS:

 - (2) Travel Award to Present at Professional Conference (IFAC)

 - (4) Graduate placers (two 1st , one 2nd, one 3rd) Texas A&M Student Research Week Competition

 - (7) Graduate placers (four 1st, two 2nd, two 3rd) Regional AIAA Student Paper Conferences

-- (9) Undergraduate placers (two 1st, four 2nd, four 3rd ) Regional AIAA Student Paper Conferences
+- (9) Undergraduate placers (three 1st, four 2nd, five 3rd ) Regional AIAA Student Paper Conferences

 - (1) Undergraduate team 1st place winner Regional AIAA Student Paper Conferences

 - (3) Undergraduate placers (one 2nd, two 3rd ) AIAA Airplane Design Competitions